MO HealthNet Organization

 The Institutional Reimbursement Unit is further divided into the following units:

 Outpatient & Federally Qualified Health Center (FQHC)/Rural Health Clinic (RHC) Reimbursements

-This unit is responsible for audit of the FQHC and independent RHC cost reports, the calculation of final settlements for Outpatient Hospitals, FQHCs and RHCs, the calculation of MO HealthNet interim payment adjustments for FQHCs and RHCs, the calculation of outlier payments for hospitals and the calculation of the prospective outpatient payment rates for outpatient hospital services.
-The unit is also responsible for the administration of state regulations, state plan amendments and responses to inquires regarding reimbursement issues.
+This unit is responsible for audit of the FQHC and independent RHC cost reports, the calculation of final settlements for outpatient hospitals, FQHCs and RHCs, the calculation of MO HealthNet interim payment adjustments for FQHCs and RHCs, the calculation of outlier payments for hospitals and the calculation of the prospective outpatient payment rates for outpatient hospital services.
+The unit is also responsible for the administration of state regulations, state plan amendments and responses to inquiries regarding reimbursement issues.

 Nursing Home Policy & Reimbursement